project-sunbird/sunbird.org-docs/developer-docs/server-installation/jenkins-setup.md

 2. After running the `jenkins-server-setup.sh` script, open Jenkins in browser by typing **domain-name:8080 / public-ip:8080**

-3. Enter the initial password and follow the on-screen instructions.
+3. Enter the initial password and follow the on-screen instructions

 4. Choose **Install suggested plugin**

-5. Create an admin user.
+5. Create an admin user

 6. Choose the default Jenkins URL.
 You can either change this to your domain name or public IP.
-If in doubt, use the name displayed on screen, as it can be changed later if required, in the Jenkins configuration.
+If in doubt, use the name displayed on screen, as it can be changed later if required, in the Jenkins configuration

 7. Switch back to the terminal session on the Jenkins server.
 To do so, enter the following command:

 `sudo bash jenkins-plugins-setup.sh`
 - Enter the URL as localhost:8080
 - Enter the admin username and password

 8. Go to **Manage Jenkins -> Manage Plugins -> Update Center -> Check status of plugin install**.
 If any plugins have not been installed, install them manually.
-To do so, go to the plugins section of Jenkins.
+To do so, go to the plugins section of Jenkins

-9. Switch back to the terminal session on the Jenkins server.
+9. Switch back to the terminal session on the Jenkins server
 ```
 cp envOrder.txt.sample envOrder.txt
 vi envOrder.txt
 ```
 10. Update the environment list as per your infrastructure in ascending order.
-For example if you have only dev and production, your **envOrder.txt**will look like:
+For example, if you have only dev and production, your **envOrder.txt**will look like:
 ```
 dev=0
 production=1